 The laboratory should be as free from windows and direct sunlight as possible.
 If such a consideration is impossible, keep weighing areas away from windows, direct sunlight and heat and refrigeration sources.
-The ideal humidity range for most balances is between 45% and 60% non-condensing relative humidity.
+The ideal humidity range for most balances is between 45 percent and 60 percent non-condensing relative humidity.